gary-pickens/HouseMonitor/HouseMonitor/docs/notes.rst

     .. _a stackoverflow: http://stackoverflow.com/questions/11092216/ant-scp-failure

      **That did not fix the problem.**

+** Arggg It's broke again **

+1. I installed the latest version of juno and the problems is back.
+So I found my old version of com.jcraft.jsch_0.1.46.v201205102330.jar in the previous install and added that to my Global section of the Ant properties.
+That seemed to fix the problem.

 2. I have a new clue.
 It works from the command line, most be something about the eclipse ant.
 I put jsch.jar in the eclipse directory:::